 Mission & Purpose

 Founded in 2000, the Funders’ Collaborative on Youth Organizing (FCYO) is a dynamic collective of social justice funders and youth organizing practitioners dedicated to advancing youth organizing as a strategy for youth development and social change.
-FCYO’s mission is to increase resources to the field of youth organizing and promote the leadership of low-income young people and young people of color in social justice organizing.
-Our work is focused on the following program areas:
+FCYO’s mission is to bring funders and youth organizers together to ensure that young people have the resources, capacities and infrastructure they need to fight for a more just and democratic society.

 During the 1990's, youth organizing gained considerable momentum as a viable way for young people (ages 12-24) to realize their leadership potential and effect concrete changes in their communities and local institutions.
 Where just a handful of youth organizing groups existed ten years ago, now over 100 community-based efforts across the country are engaging thousands of youth to wage strategic, intentional campaigns around public school reform, environmental justice, police brutality, welfare reform, youth services funding, the prison and criminal justice system, and a host of other issues.